Agency Application Process

 - Timing is critical at this stage, since once a license is issued you are regulatorily required to begin operation.
 If you would like additional time after all the steps have been completed please let myself and your KBEMS Inspector know so we can hold licensing.

-Click HERE to access the KBEMS Agency License & Vehicle Inspection Manual.
+CLICK HERE to view the KBEMS Agency License and Vehicle Inspection Manual.
 This will provide guidance on the inspection requirements for ground ambulance agencies.

 Certificate of Need